 The lodge is divided into two wings.
 The wing to the right includes an open-concept kitchen, living room and dining room, centered around a beautiful granite fireplace.
 Upstairs are two bedrooms and farther to the right is a generous screened porch with kitchen facilities, perfect for outdoor meals and relaxing.
 The wing to the left is a master suite set up with a bedroom, bath and studio loft.
 The south-facing windows throughout the home provide close views of the nearby meadow and long, mountain views on the horizon.
 The lodge has been well-cared for with many recent improvements, creating a relatively low-maintenance home in move-in-ready condition.

-As part of an additional acquisition opportunity, near the beginning of Darling Road sits a 1,500 ft2 ranch built in 2008.
+As part of an additional acquisition opportunity, near the beginning of Darling Road sits a 1,500-square-foot ranch built in 2008.
 The three-bedroom home, in immaculate condition, and features an open floor plan and a handsome stone fireplace surround.
 There is a full basement with a drive-in parking bay as well as a separate three-car garage.
 This house and the 110 acres surrounding it are available for $175,000.